 I grew up in Providence, RI.
 Survival was the rule of the concrete jungle.
-Paved streets full of potholes, shattered glass, and rusty barbed-wire fences were the views from my apartment window for nearly a decade.
-Despite its hidden dangers, I was drawn to a concrete canvas surrounded by bright lights, tall buildings, and thick smog: A city boy at heart.
+Paved streets full of potholes, shattered glass, and rusty barbed-wire fences were the views from my apartment window.
+Despite its hidden dangers, I was a city wolf, drawn to bright lights, tall buildings, and thick smog.

 Our journeys are met with lessons, some tougher than others.
-Those we cross paths with act as mirrors of intention, infiltrating our subconscious by their emotions.
-Remember, hauntings are not exclusive to locations.
-They also reside within us.
+Those we cross paths with act as mirrors of intention infiltrating our consciousness.
+Hauntings are not exclusive to the abandoned buildings and ageing homes, but to the menacing phantoms within each of us.

 Life is a collection of downloads.
 See the lie, decipher the truth, and reconstruct your path.